Here is a list of equipment recommended by the Noble Science Academy, categorized by type.

 In particular, everyone seems to like the Academy of Historical Arts’ guide to the German Longsword:

-For rapier, we’re currently using Giganti’s first book as the basis of our curriculum:
+For rapier, we’re currently using Giganti’s as the basis of our curriculum:

 Tom Leoni's translation may be the superior one, though it is more expensive: